 One reason given for the need for SB 328 is that not knowing health care prices can be a barrier to care and that patients often defer care because they are not aware of the cost.
-Wisconsin hospitals care for EVERYONE, regardless of insurance coverage or payment, including insurance company mandates co-pays and deductibles.
-We are fortunate to have hospitals that go to great lengths to address barriers to care in Wisconsin while continuing to be a national leader in quality.
+Wisconsin hospitals care for EVERYONE, regardless of insurance coverage or payment, including insurance company mandated co-pays and deductibles.
+We are fortunate to have hospitals in Wisconsin that go to great lengths to address barriers to care while continuing to be a national leader in quality.

 - Wisconsin ranks 7th lowest among all states in the nation for the rate of patients who are deterred from seeking care due to cost according to the United Health Foundation's 2022 Annual Report- America's Health Rankings. - A Forbes Advisor analysis found that Wisconsin is one of the least expensive states in the country for health care.
 Overall, Wisconsin ranked 42 out of 50 states-the eighth least expensive state in the country. - No matter where you are in Wisconsin, you have access to quality care, including in rural areas.
-According to the Wisconsin Technology Council's report, Wisconsin is fortunate because unlike other states, rural hospitals aren't closing.
+According to the Wisconsin Technology Council's report, Wisconsin is fortunate because unlike other

+- states, rural hospitals aren't closing.
 According to the report, "Rural hospitals are providing quality care and providing economic and social "glue" for many communities across Wisconsin." - Wisconsin hospitals are leaders in health care quality.
 According to the latest CMS quality star rankings, Wisconsin has the fourth largest share of 5-star hospitals in the country.

-SB 328 does nothing to address the exploding administrative and bureaucratic waste that is sapping resources from patient care and burning out our health care workforce, despite mounting evidence that patients are deterred from seeking care due to insurer practices.
+SB 328 does nothing to address the exploding administrative and bureaucratic waste that is sapping resources from patient care and burning out our health care workforce, despite mounting evidence that complicated payer bureaucracies and care denials are deterring/preventing patients from seeking and receiving care.

-- A report issued from the American Hospital Association (AHA) says patient access to the health care system is eroding as burdensome commercial health care practices contribute to clinician burnout, patient care delays for necessary treatments, and billions of wasted dollars in the health care system. - UW Health has estimated that it spent \$18.2 million in 2019 managing prior authorizations, with 65 FTE dedicated to handling these processes.
-The American Medical Association has also published an annual survey of prior authorization practices in which 93% of physicians report prior authorization practices lead to care delays, 82% of physicians say patients have abandoned treatment as a result, and 34% of physicians say this has resulted in patients having experienced serious adverse events such as hospitalization, a life-threatening event, or a disability. - In October, The Economist published a story "Who profits from America's baffling health care system?" exposing the amount of money spend on "the middlemen" (i.e. insurers, chemists, drug distributors and pharmacy benefit managers), growing from 25% in 2013 to nearly 45% in 2022. - "They don't want to reimburse for anything deny, deny, deny" a quote from a story NBC News ran this about how insurance company practices in Medicare are jeopardizing rural hospitals and threatening access to care.
+- In October, The Economist published a story "Who profits from America's baffling health care system?" exposing the amount of money spend on "the middlemen" (i.e. insurers, chemists, drug distributors and pharmacy benefit managers), growing from 25% in 2013 to nearly 45% in 2022. - A report from the American Hospital Association says patient access to the health care system is eroding as burdensome commercial health insurer practices contribute to clinician burnout, patient care delays for necessary treatments, and billions of wasted dollars. - UW Health has estimated that it spent \$18.2 million in 2019 managing prior authorizations, with 65 FTE dedicated to handling these processes. - The American Medical Association published an annual survey of prior authorization practices in which 93% of physicians report prior authorization practices lead to care delays, 82% of physicians say patients have abandoned treatment as a result, and 34% of physicians say this has resulted in patients having experienced serious adverse events such as hospitalization, a life-threatening event, or a disability.